lftgro/Collision-Simulator/README.md

-Title: 1D Elastic Collision Simulator
+# ⚡ Collision Simulator

-Description: A Python-based physics simulation using Pygame to model 1D elastic collisions between two objects.
+The **Collision Simulator** is a project designed to model and visualize collisions between objects.

-Features:

-  * Object-Oriented Design: Clean structure using a Ball class to manage physics properties (mass, velocity, radius) and rendering.

-  * Dynamic Inputs: Allows users to set custom masses and initial velocities via the terminal before launching the graphical interface.

-  * Real-time Rendering: Displays live velocity and mass data on-screen during the simulation.

-  * Physics Engine: Accurately calculates post-collision velocities using the conservation of momentum and kinetic energy formulas.
+It was developed as part of my programming studies, focusing on simulation logic, visualization, and performance.

+---

+## 🚀 Features
+- Object collision simulation with customizable parameters
+- Clear and modular code structure
+- Easy to run and extend for new experiments
+- Logs and outputs for analysis

+---

+## 📂 Project Structure
+- `main.py` → entry point for running the simulation

+---

-How to Run:
+## 🛠️ How to Run

-  * Prerequisites
+### Prerequisites
-    - Python 3.10 - 3.12 isntalled
+- Python 3.10 - 3.12

-  * Install dependencies
-    - pip install pygame